 - Use a rain barrel.
 Installing rain barrels can help you store up water, that would normally be wasted, for when you need it.
 Many home improvement stores carry rain barrels and they are easy to install and use.
 They also can really cut down on your water use.

-- When planting pick native plants that are heat and drought resistant, you will have to water less and they will make it through the hot Oklahoma summer.
+- Plant smart.
+When planting pick native plants that are heat and drought-resistant, you will have to water less and they will make it through the hot Oklahoma summer.

 - Be smart when it comes to lawn care.
 When mowing keep your grass a bit longer, it will protect your lawn and it will require less water.
 Don’t forget to avoid mowing during an ozone alert.

 - Water at the right times.
 If you are going to water be sure to do it in the morning or evening.
 Watering during the hottest part of the day wastes water as much will just evaporate.

 Read up on other ways your family can be conserving water at home and make a plan for which things you want to start trying to do.